 Packing furniture for a move, whether across town or to another country, demands careful planning, the right materials, and a bit of know-how to ensure your pieces arrive in the same condition they left.
 Here are detailed insights and practical tips to help you pack your furniture effectively, potentially saving you time, money, and stress during the moving process.
+Before you start dismantling anything, it helps to read our guide on wrapping furniture for the move so you know exactly which materials to have ready.

 Before you start packing, evaluate each piece of furniture to determine its value, both monetary and sentimental.
 Decide whether it is worth transporting or if it might be more practical to sell or donate it.
 For antiques or valuable items, consider professional packing services offered by reputable removal and storage providers.
+Glass panels, decorative fittings, and other fragile parts deserve extra care, so take a look at our advice on packing breakables safely before you start wrapping.
+For beds specifically, our advice on dismantling a mattress before moving explains how to prepare it for safe transport without causing damage.
+For oversized glass pieces, our dedicated advice on transporting a large mirror walks you through the safest wrapping and loading methods.

 – Furniture pads or moving blankets to protect items from scratches and dents.